juji-io/site/blog/question-recommendation.md

 2. the user has not given enough information for the chatbot to answer his/her question;
 3. the chatbot fails to understand the question.

 If it is the first reason, there's pretty much nothing the chatbot can do.
-On the other hand, the second case can be resolved if the chatbot's creator anticipated this potential complication and add a mini flow to handle it.
+On the other hand, the second case can be resolved if the chatbot's creator anticipates this potential complication and adds a mini flow to handle it.
 In Juji Studio, this can be easily done by [adding an multi-turn reply to the question in Q&A Board](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/).

 So how about the third case?
 What happens when your chatbot doesn't understand the user's question?